-Appropriate feeding and sleeping sites for primates
+Suitable feeding and sleeping sites

-Feeding sites should be provided in locations that are appropriate to the species, and should take account of the needs, especially foraging behaviour, of the individual animals.
+Feeding sites should be provided in locations that are suited to the species, and should take account of the needs, especially foraging behaviour, of the individual animals.
 In general, food should be scattered to encourage foraging behaviour, and more than one feeding site should be provided to prevent aggression at feed times, which can result in the exclusion of subordinate animals.

-Environmental control – temperature, lighting, humidity and ventilation for primates
+Temperature, lighting, humidity and ventilation

 The temperature, humidity, ventilation and lighting of indoor enclosures should be suitable for the comfort and well-being of the species at all times.
 In particular, cold, draughts and damp should be avoided.
 Consideration should be given to both indoor and outdoor areas and conditions overnight.

 Indoor enclosures should be maintained at a temperature suitable for the species they contain.
 Different species may have different temperature requirements.
 Care must be taken to make sure that the indoor enclosure is heated with relevant thermal gradients, and that unacceptable cold spots are eliminated.
 Heaters should be guarded to prevent burns.

 Warm basking areas should be provided.

 Lighting should provide suitable day length.
 Many primates need UV light for proper skeletal development.
 Direct access to sunlight in an outdoor enclosure will provide for the UV needs of most primates (note that UV light is screened out by glass).

 Heating will often reduce the humidity of the enclosure.
 Most primates come from humid forest environments, and low humidity may cause health problems.